gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 }
 ```

 If you have experience in web application development, you can understand what this code is doing.
-In Scala, we can write constructor statements in the class definition directory, so DSL such as above example makes easy.
+In Java, we have to write routing definition in constructor in Java.
+On the other hand, in Java, we can write routing definition more simply because class body is constructor in Scala.

 In GitBucket, you have to put this controllers into `src/main/scala/gitbucket/core/controller/MyController.scala`.